Previous Episode << >> Next Episode

 Lena rolled her eyes.
 "I was going to have my hair purple this week for the next Virus single," she said.

 "No, orangey red is bad enough," Kathryn muttered.

 "I'd better get back to Sickbay," Kathryn said.
 She headed towards where the doors used to be.
 They appeared on command and she walked out.

 "You'd better get changed, Lena," Chakotay said.
 Lena groaned and she headed out too.
 Chakotay looked at Duncan and James.
-"I don't even know why you came here in the first place, so you can go."
+"Seriously, why did you tag along?"
+Duncan stuck his tongue out at him.
+"Kid in tow?"

 "You'd better not be thinking what I think you're thinking," Chakotay said.